mrmlnc/fast-glob/README.md

 fg.globSync('*.json', { ignore: ['package-lock.json'] }); // ['package.json']
 ```

-#### suppressErrors

-* Type: `boolean`
-* Default: `false`

-By default this package suppress only `ENOENT` and `ENOTDIR` errors.
-Set to `true` to suppress any error.

-> :book: Can be useful when the directory has entries with a special level of access.

 #### errorFilter

 * Type: `(error: ErrnoException) => boolean`
 * Default: `undefined`

-A function that decides at runtime which errors to suppress and which to throw.
-Return `true` to suppress the error, `false` to throw it.
+By default this package suppress only `ENOENT` and `ENOTDIR` errors.
+To suppress errors in a custom way, provide a function that decides whether an error is fatal: return `true` to suppress the error, `false` to throw it.

-The function receives **all** errors, including `ENOENT` and `ENOTDIR`, which are suppressed by default.
+The function receives **all** errors, including `ENOENT` and `ENOTDIR`.
 So if you want to suppress only specific error codes, do not forget to also skip them:

 ```js
 fg.globSync('**', {